PSC ENFORCEMENT OF KENTUCKY’S UNDERGROUND FACILITY PROTECTION LAW

 This means that the PSC will investigate incidents of excavation-caused damage to natural gas and hazardous liquid pipelines, and may assess such penalties as are appropriate.
-The provisions of the statute apply, with some exceptions, to excavation activities conducted by utility service providers, licensed professionals such as plumbers or other contractors, and individuals, including property owners.
+The provisions of the statute apply, with some exceptions, to excavation activities conducted by utility service providers, licensed professionals such as plumbers or other contractors, and individuals, including property owners.2021 Radio Spots

-- Kentucky Underground Facility Damage Prevention Act – version in effect until July 13, 2018
+- Kentucky Underground Facility Damage Prevention Act – version in effect as of July 14, 2018

 - FREQUENTLY ASKED QUESTIONS ABOUT "Before you Dig"

 - PSC Press Release - Changes Coming to Kentucky’s Call-Before-You-Dig Law released May 18, 2018